chrisweb/freeMusic.zone/documentation/aws_cloud_setup.md

 Choose "Amazon Linux 64" as OS and on the next tab the "t2 micro" instance (or whatever instance you want to create)

-In "advanced details" add the mongodb server userdata that can be found in "/cloud/cloud-init/userdata/cloud-config_redis.yml", this will setup the instance and install redis
+In "advanced details" add the redis server userdata that can be found in "/cloud/cloud-init/userdata/cloud-config_redis.yml", this will setup the instance and install redis

 Choose a security group that allows connection on port 22 for ssh but only for your own IP, so that you can connect to the server with your ssh client and a second rule that allows TCP traffic to the redis port you have defined and only for the IP range of your web servers (as source choose the security group of your webservers, type "sg" and then choose from autocomplete list, the security group of your webservers)